top of page

 End on a positive note:

-• Thank you for introducing this important legislation.
+• Thank you for considering these important climate solutions.

-• Canadians are counting on your government.
-We know you are committed to making life better.
+• We know you are committed to making life better for Penticton residents.

 • We can make meaningful change and create a better future.